p1ng-request/docs/templates/IPyWidgets/IPyWidgets_Create_button.md

 **Author:** [Ismail CHIHAB](https://www.linkedin.com/in/ismail-chihab-4b0a04202/)

-This notebook uses ipywidgets to create a button.
+**Description:** This notebook demonstrates how to use IPyWidgets to create an interactive button.

 ## Input